decenomy/SAPP/doc/init.md

 All three Linux startup configurations assume the existence of a "pivx" user and group.
 They must be created before attempting to use these scripts.
-The macOS configuration assumes pivxd will be set up for the current user.
+The macOS configuration assumes sapphired will be set up for the current user.

 Configuration
 ---------------------------------

-At a bare minimum, pivxd requires that the rpcpassword setting be set when running as a daemon.
-If the configuration file does not exist or this setting is not set, pivxd will shutdown promptly after startup.
+At a bare minimum, sapphired requires that the rpcpassword setting be set when running as a daemon.
+If the configuration file does not exist or this setting is not set, sapphired will shutdown promptly after startup.

-This password does not have to be remembered or typed as it is mostly used as a fixed token that pivxd and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.
+This password does not have to be remembered or typed as it is mostly used as a fixed token that sapphired and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.

-If pivxd is run with the "-server" flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
+If sapphired is run with the "-server" flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
 The cookie is generated with random content when the daemon starts, and deleted when it exits.
 Read access to this file controls who can access it through RPC.